mne-tools/sprint2019/README.md

 - [Jona Sassenhagen](https://github.com/jona-sassenhagen) is a Postdoc at Uni. of Frankfurt and currently specializes in continuous encoding models.

+- [Teon Brooks](http://teonbrooks.github.io) is a [Mozilla Science Fellow](https://science.mozilla.org/programs/fellowships/) and a postdoc at Stanford University and currently specializes in decoding M/EEG signals and eye movement behavior.

 ## Specific Goals

 - [ ] ENH: Support regularized regression for decoding and encoding of continuous Signals. [hard]